Google Workspace CLI: Google Built a Terminal for AI Agents

 npx skills add https://github.com/googleworkspace/cli/tree/main/skills/gws-gmail

-The timing of this release lands at an interesting moment.
-Terminal-based AI agents have matured enough that the bottleneck is no longer raw capability — it is access.
+The timing of this release is interesting.
+Terminal-based AI agents have matured enough that raw capability is no longer the bottleneck.
+Access is.
 The agent can reason, plan, and execute.
-What it hasn't been able to do is reach the data that actually drives day-to-day work.
+It has not been able to reach the data that actually drives day-to-day work.

-Email threads, calendar context, shared documents — these are where decisions get made and work gets communicated.
-Giving an AI agent terminal-level access to that layer is a meaningful shift in what is possible to automate, not just assist.
+Email threads, calendar context, and shared documents are where decisions get made and work gets communicated.
+Giving an AI agent terminal-level access to that layer is a meaningful shift in what teams can automate.

-The companies building useful AI integrations right now are making the same move: build a surface the agent can operate on natively, not one that requires simulating a human. gws is Google making that move for its own product suite.
+The companies building useful AI integrations right now are making the same move.
+They build a surface the agent can operate on natively instead of one that requires simulating a human. gws is Google making that move for its own product suite.

 There is nothing exotic about what gws requires.
-If you already use Claude Code, you already work in a terminal, you already have Node.js installed, and you are already familiar with how CLI tools compose with the rest of a shell environment.
+If you already use Claude Code, you already work in a terminal, you already have Node.js installed, and you already know how CLI tools compose with the rest of a shell environment.

-The gap between "this is interesting" and "this is running in my workflow" is genuinely small.
+The gap between "this is interesting" and "this is running in my workflow" is pretty small.

 Three commands and you have a Workspace-aware terminal.
 From there, every follow-up question about what to do with it is just a matter of which workflows are worth building.